-As of September 30, 2018, we had cash, cash equivalents, restricted cash and short-term investments of \$108.2 million.
-We believe that our existing cash, cash equivalents, restricted cash, short-term investments and available borrowings under our credit facility, will enable us to fund our operating expenses and capital expenditure requirements through the fourth quarter of 2019.
+As of March 31, 2019, we had cash, cash equivalents and short-term investments of \$69.6 million.
+We believe that our existing cash, cash equivalents, short-term investments and available borrowings under our credit facility, will enable us to fund our operating expenses and capital expenditure requirements for at least one year from the date this Quarterly Report on Form 10-Q is issued.
+In making this assessment we have considered our available cash resources, future financing options available to us, our planned operations and our ability to adjust our plans if required.
 We have based these estimates on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See the section titled "-Liquidity and Capital Resources."